Gordon Southern1

 He was a Lieutenant Colonel from 1 July 1867 to 7 July 1868 working for the Royal (late Bengal) Engineers in the Department of public works.
 He was promoted to the rank of Brevet Lieutenant Colonel for service in the China Campaign (Medal and two clasps).
 He was Chief Engineer and Secretary to Government, North Western Provinces, Irrigation Branch from 13 April 1874.

-His brother Robert Harris Greathed died on 17 August 1851 aged 27.7,8 William applied for a passport on 18 November 1853.
-The number when issued was 8912.9 In the census of 7 April 1861 in 10 Union Street, Hanover Square, Mayfair, London, England, he was listed as the lodger of Henry Buckingham and his family.10 He married Alice Clive, daughter of Rev Archer Clive and Caroline Wigley, on 22 October 1864 in Wormbridge, Herefordshire, England, William was a Major General in the Army.
-Their marriage was reported in The Leeds Mercury of Tuesday 27 October 1863.11,12 William's brother Robert died in 1851 but did not receive probate until 10 December 1864.7 He died on 29 December 1878 in 30 Upper Grosvenor Street, London, England, aged 52 He was formerly of 17 Eaton Place, South Eaton Square, Middlesex and afterwards of Allahabad in the North West Province of India and late Lady Cross Lodge, Brockenhurst, Hampshire.1,7,13,2 The will of William was proved on 25 January 1879 at the Principal Register to Alice his widow and Sir Edward Harris of Uddens, Dorset and Charles Meysey Bolton Clive of Whitfield, Herefordshire, who was Deputy Lieutenant of the County of Hereford and the general executor.
-His personal effects were valued at £16,000.7
+In brief he was: 2nd Lieutenant, 9 December 1844; 1st Lieutenant, 14 May 1852; Captain, 27 August 1858; Major (Brevet), 28 August 1858; Lieutenant-Colonel (Brevet), 15 February 1861; Lieutenant-Colonel, 1 July 1867; Colonel (Brevet), 7 July 1868.7,8,9 His brother Robert died on 17 August 1851 aged 27.10,11 William applied for a passport on 18 November 1853.
+The number when issued was 8912.12 In the census of 7 April 1861 in 10 Union Street, Hanover Square, Mayfair, London, England, he was listed as the lodger of Henry Buckingham and his family.13 He married Alice Clive, daughter of Rev Archer Clive and Caroline Wigley, on 22 October 1863 in Wormbridge, Herefordshire, England, William was a Major General in the Army.
+Their marriage was reported in The Leeds Mercury of Tuesday 27 October 1863.14,15 William's brother Robert died in 1851 but did not receive probate until 10 December 1864.10 He died on 29 December 1878 in 30 Upper Grosvenor Street, St George Hanover Square, London, England, aged 52 He was formerly of 17 Eaton Place, South Eaton Square, Middlesex and afterwards of Allahabad in the North West Province of India and late Lady Cross Lodge, Brockenhurst, Hampshire.1,10,16,2 William was buried on 4 January 1879 in Hampreston, Dorset, England, His wife Alice was buried with him in 1915.17,18 The will of William was proved on 25 January 1879 at the Principal Register to Alice his widow and Sir Edward Harris of Uddens, Dorset and Charles Meysey Bolton Clive of Whitfield, Herefordshire, who was Deputy Lieutenant of the County of Hereford and the general executor.
+His personal effects were valued at £16,000.19 There is a monument to William in Hampreston Church.3

-He was present at the action of Badleeke-Serai, 7 June 1857; serving as Aide-de-Camp to the General commanding; served as directing Engineer of the left attack and Extra Aide-de-Camp to the successive Commanders throughout the siege of Delhi.
+He was present at the action of Badli-ki-Serai, 8 June 1857; serving as Aide-de-Camp to the General commanding; served as directing Engineer of the left attack and Extra Aide-de-Camp to the successive Commanders throughout the siege of Delhi.
 Reconnoitred water bastion breech on the night of 20 September, and conducted water bastion storming party in the assault of 21 September until disabled.
 He was severely wounded through the arm and lower part of the chest

 He was brought to the notice of the Commander-in-Chief in despatches of Colonel Baird Smith, Chief Engineer, dated 17 September 1857; mentioned in General Orders of Major-General Reed, dated 17 July 1857.
 He was also mentioned in the minute of His Excellency the Right Honorable Lord Canning published in the London Gazette of 16 March 1860.
 He received, whilst a subaltern, the Civil Order of the Bath.
 He served in the capacity of Field Engineer with Colonel Seaton's column in December 1857.
 He was present at the actions of Gungeree, Putialee and Mynpoorie.
 He was mentioned in despatches of Colonel Seaton, C.B., dated 15 and 18 December 1857.
 He served as Directing Engineer during the capture of Lucknow in March 1858 and was mentioned Colonel Harnes' report, 19 March 1859.
 He was brought to the notice of the Commander-in-Chief in Brigadier Napier's report dated 21 March 1859, and in Sir J Outram's report published in the North Western Provinces gazette of 5 April 1859 (Medal and two clasps and Brevet-Major)